marcusoftnet/marcusoftnet.github.io/_posts/2016-05-19-some-thoughts-after-lkna16.md

 Chris' workshop will be the segue way into the next and final theme that kept popping up: service orientation.
 Me being a developer this has an old school SOA ring to it and I shrugged a bit at first.
 But after discussing it a bit there's real power here and it solves a problem I've had for a time.

-Because most big organisations don't have products internally - they have services that they supply.
+Because most big organizations don't have products internally - they have services that they supply.
 Sometimes even externally.
 And still we try to shoe-horn the concept of products in there; product owner, product backlog, product management etc. When the concept of a service sits much better.

-If we now only could [organise ourselves around those services](http://www.marcusoft.net/2016/04/what-are-you-optimized-for-then.html) we would have a real powerful organisation model.
+If we now only could [organise ourselves around those services](http://www.marcusoft.net/2016/04/what-are-you-optimized-for-then.html) we would have a real powerful organization model.
 And here kanban has a perfect fit to ensuring flow across services boundaries through the use of WIP limits and a common purpose and goal.
 I have to read up on this.
 I like it.

 ## My talk